-Injured workers who are age 50 or over and have an accepted L&I claim at least 180 days old are eligible for a structured settlement.
+Injured workers who are age 50 or over and have an accepted L&I claim at least 180 days old are eligible for a Claim Resolution Settlement Agreement also known as a structured settlement.

 The structured settlement process is different for State Fund and self-insured employers.

 You may initiate structured settlement discussions for an eligible worker’s claim by filing an application with L&I. However, structured settlements are voluntary and the decision whether to enter into a discussion is up to the worker and L&I.

 - Fill out an Application for Structured Settlement (F240-002-000) and return it to us by email, fax or mail.

 All parties to a claim must agree to a negotiated settlement.
 If your premiums are affected by the injured worker’s claim, the parties include you, L&I, and the injured worker.
 If it is an occupational disease claim, more than one employer may be a party to negotiations.

 There are some cases when a State Fund employer is not a party to an agreement: